-(U) Users authorized to access FBI electronic and data storage systems that contain "metadata" may query such systems to find, extract, and analyze "metadata" pertaining to communications.
+(S/NE) Users authorized to access FBI electronic and data storage systems that contain "metadata" may query such systems to find, extract, and analyze "metadata" pertaining to communications.
 The FBI may also use such metadata to analyze communications and may upload or transfer some or all such metadata to other FBI electronic and data storage systems for authorized foreign intelligence or law enforcement purposes.
 For purposes of these procedures, "metadata" is dialing, routing, addressing, or signaling information associated with a communication, but does not include information concerning the substance, purport, or meaning of the communication.

-E. (U) Retention of Attorney-Client Communications.
+E. (S/NF) Retention of Attorney-Client Communications.

-(U) This section governs the retention of attorney-client communications.
-The subparagraphs relating to attorney-client communications apply regardless of whether such communications are of or concerning U.S. persons.
+(S//NE) This section governs the retention of attorney-client communications.
 FBI personnel shall consult as appropriate with FBI Division Counsel, the FBI Office of General Counsel, or the NSD to determine whether a communication is privileged.

-- 1. (U) Target charged with a crime pursuant to the United States Code. - (U) As soon as the FBI knows that a target is charged with a crime pursuant to the United States Code, the FBI shall implement procedures that ensure that the target's attorney-client privilege is protected.
+1. (S//NF) Target charged with a crime pursuant to the United States Code.

+As soon as the FBI knows that a target is charged with a crime pursuant to the United States Code, the FBI shall implement procedures that ensure that the target's attorney-client privilege is protected.
 These procedures shall include the following, unless otherwise authorized by the NSD: